AWS Batch – Run Batch Computing Jobs on AWS

 The command line equivalents to the operations that I used in the console include

 I expect to see the AWS Batch APIs used in some interesting ways.
 For example, imagine a Lambda function that is invoked when a new object (a digital X-Ray, a batch of seismic observations, or a 3D scene description) is uploaded to an S3 bucket.
 The function can examine the object, extract some metadata, and then use the

-SubmitJob function to submit one or more Jobs to process the data, with updated data stored in Amazon DynamoDB and notifications sent to Amazon Simple Notification Service (SNS) along the way.
+SubmitJob function to submit one or more Jobs to process the data, with updated data stored in Amazon DynamoDB and notifications sent to Amazon Simple Notification Service (Amazon SNS) along the way.

 Pricing & Availability

 AWS Batch is in Preview today in the US East (N. Virginia) Region.
 In addition to regional expansion, we have many other interesting features on the near-term AWS Batch roadmap.
 For example, you will be able to use an AWS Lambda function as a Job.